---

 ## Overview{% #overview %}

-Rehydration for Observability Pipelines enables you to pull archived logs from object storage and process them in Observability Pipelines, including with [Packs](https://docs.datadoghq.com/observability_pipelines/packs.md).
+Replay for Observability Pipelines enables you to pull archived logs from object storage and process them in Observability Pipelines, including with [Packs](https://docs.datadoghq.com/observability_pipelines/packs.md).
 This gives you consistent access to historical context without having to rebuild workflows or modify ingestion pipelines.

 Organizations often store large volumes of logs in cost-efficient, long-term archives to control spend and meet compliance requirements.
 However, historical data often becomes difficult to access when there is a security incident, audit request, or operational investigation.
 Retrieving archived logs from cold storage can be slow, manual, and disruptive, requiring ad-hoc scripts, decompression, or dedicated engineering effort.
-Rehydration for Observability Pipelines solves these issues.
+Replay for Observability Pipelines solves these issues.

 {% image

-source="https://docs.dd-static.net/images/observability_pipelines/rehydration_pipeline.2ad667f099d9e7c934ec3e63cae31cb1.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/observability_pipelines/rehydration_pipeline.2ad667f099d9e7c934ec3e63cae31cb1.png?auto=format&fit=max&w=850&dpr=2 2x"
+source="https://docs.dd-static.net/images/observability_pipelines/replay_pipeline.2ad667f099d9e7c934ec3e63cae31cb1.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/observability_pipelines/replay_pipeline.2ad667f099d9e7c934ec3e63cae31cb1.png?auto=format&fit=max&w=850&dpr=2 2x"

-## How Rehydration works{% #how-rehydration-works %}
+## How Replay works{% #how-replay-works %}

-Rehydration provides an automated workflow for retrieving and reprocessing archived logs stored in object stores, such as Amazon S3, Google Cloud Storage, and Azure Blob Storage.
+Replay provides an automated workflow for retrieving and reprocessing archived logs stored in object stores, such as Amazon S3, Google Cloud Storage, and Azure Blob Storage.
 This helps you balance storage efficiency with quick access to historical data.

-With Rehydration, you can:
+With Replay, you can:

 ### Retrieve archived logs on demand{% #retrieve-archived-logs-on-demand %}